benaziziasmae/Mission-to-Mars/README.md

 The two additional Bootstrap 3 components  used to style the webpag:

- - The first one:we changed the color of Mars features to blue as the image below:
+ - The first one : we changed the color of Mars features to blue as the image below:

  ![mars_features_blue](/Resources/mars_features_blue.PNG)